 When I saw Lindsay Barr on stage in the local production of Evil Dead: The Musical in October of last year, it felt like the arrival of a new whirlwind force on the local theatre scene.
 In a production full of big performances and wild, over-the-top moments, she shone bright.
-Her character, the bookish Shelly, is (spoiler alert) the first to be transformed into a foul-mouthed, unhinged, undead ‘deadite,’ and spends most of the rest of the play locked in the basement, popping out occasionally to viciously mock the rest of the cast, spray blood at the audience, and generally chew the scenery.
+Her character, the bookish Cheryl, is (spoiler alert) the first to be transformed into a foul-mouthed, unhinged, undead ‘deadite,’ and spends most of the rest of the play locked in the basement, popping out occasionally to viciously mock the rest of the cast, spray blood at the audience, and generally chew the scenery.

 “I was like, this is my dream coming true!”
 Lindsay says of the production.
 “I feel like my whole life people have been telling me to tone it down.
 Every class I’ve been in.
 My personality is very large, and somehow I’ve found that theatre encourages that.”

 But of course, while Evil Dead was Lindsay’s first play since high school, it was far from the first time she’s performed in Peterborough.
 She’s been a fixture of the local music scene for most of a decade, her big personality finding voice in grimy, visceral blues-rock.
 When Lindsay is on stage, she owns it wholly.
 She struts and screams and dances around.
 “I enjoy watching someone who demands your attention,” she says.
 “I don’t understand why you’d do it any other way.”